 Disability Services will contact students via writing (typically their Otterbein email account if activated) within 5 business days upon receipt of documentation, unless extenuating circumstances arise.

 To receive accommodations from Disability Services complete and submit the Disability Services Registration Form (PDF).

 Disability Documentation Guidelines

-A description of current and past accommodations, services and/or medications
+3. A description of current and past accommodations/services may be helpful.